 - Crocodiles are more fortunate than we are as they can regrow their teeth when they lose one.

-- According to legend, the false teeth of George Washington, one of the Founding Fathers of the United States, are made from wood!
+- According to a legend, the false teeth of George Washington, one of the Founding Fathers of the United States, are made from wood!
 However, this is untrue as the four pairs of his custom chompers were made from ivory, gold, lead, a mixture of donkey, hippopotamus, and human teeth.

 - In our lifetime, we can produce an average of 25,000 quarts of saliva – enough to fill two swimming pools.

-- Before toothpaste came into the picture, people use charcoal, ashes, chalk, and lemon juice to clean their teeth.
+- Before toothpaste came into the picture, people would use charcoal, ashes, chalk, and lemon juice to clean their teeth.